How to Start Over in Life: A Guide to Beginning Again

 Starting Over Is Not Failure

-Some of the most significant people in history had to start over:
+Some of the most significant people in Scripture had to start over:

 - Abraham left everything he knew at 75 to follow God's call (Genesis 12:4)